MediaComem/comem-archidep/ex/wopr-deployment.md

   $> node -e 'console.log(`Node.js ${process.version} is installed and working`)'
   ```

-- **Check your Redis installation:** step 2 of the article mentionned above
+- **Check your Redis installation:** step 2 of the article mentioned above
   explains how to make sure your Redis server is running.

 ### :exclamation: Install compilation tools